Keyendrah Simmonds: Birmingham City

+Simmonds was one of 13 professionals released at the end of the 2022–23 season.

+Vukovar 1991

+Simmonds signed for Prva NL (Croatian second-tier) club Vukovar 1991 in June 2024.

 International career

 Simmonds represented England at under-15 level, and was called up for the under-18s in September 2018 for the Limoges Tournament.
 He played in all three matches, and scored in the second, a 3–0 win against Russia.
 He kept his place for two matches against Sweden and the Czech Republic in October.